 - If you're not in a hurry, use steel cut oats and cook your oatmeal overnight (on low) in a crockpot.

 - If you really enjoy this oatmeal, cook up a large batch and store the leftovers in the refrigerator.
 Reheat it each morning with a little extra coconut or almond milk.

 - Add one sliced banana to the bowl at any point during cooking or just before serving.

-- Add a couple tablespoons of dairy-free dark chips to the bowl just before serving (don't add them until you're ready to eat, or they'll melt too quickly).
+- Add a couple of tablespoons of dairy-free dark chips to the bowl just before serving (don't add them until you're ready to eat or they'll melt too quickly).

 - Add a handful of chopped pecans, raw walnuts, almonds, or hazelnuts before you cook.